1. Stopped By The Police On The Street, Now What?

 b.
 Can I ask for the reason they stopped me?

-ANSWER: Yes, you are entitled to ask why you have been stopped.
+Yes, you are entitled to ask why you have been stopped.
 If the police attempt to arrest you, they must provide a reason for the arrest.
+If the arrest is pursuant to a warrant, then you may ask for a copy of the warrant.

 c.
 Can I advocate for another young person stopped by police if we are stopped together?